swisspost/design-system/.changeset/spotty-badgers-brake.md

 '@swisspost/design-system-styles': patch
 ---

-Added story for the form control styles
+Added story for the form-control component.